UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 This is the one and only node for this nodeserver.
 It has the following options:

+* ISY Connected: The status of the process that maintains a connection to the ISY
 * Debug Mode:  The Logger mode, debug will spew a lot of information, info is he default.
 * Listen:  Enabling this is the same as pushing the button on a hue hub.
 You should only turn on when adding the hub to another device.